 - Can add storage space to a local computer, boosting efficiency

-Hybrid Platforms Offering Both Local & Cloud Backup Options
+Hybrid Platforms Offering Both On-Premise Backup & Cloud Backup Options

 Cloud backups are often using a similar disk-based system, only the server is in their data center, rather than your office, keeping it safely off-premise in case there’s any physical damage at your office or even an extended power outage.